tanya-sonker/angular-app/README.md

 ## how to use

-1. in html, values are pulled using the translate pipe so if en.json was
+1. in html, translation values can be pulled using the translate pipe so if en.json was
 ```
 {
   "hello": "Hello"
 }
 ```
-then can pass key through translate pipe in html elements to get values
+then passing the key through the translate pipe in html elements retrieves the translation value
 ```
 <h1>{{ 'hello' | translate }}</h1>
 ```

-2. to support multiple translations, can add a function in app.component.ts
+2. to support multiple translations, add a function in app.component.ts to change the language currently being used
 ```
 changeLanguage(lang: string){
 	this.translateService.use(lang);
 }
 ```
-and then can add buttons to switch between languages in app.component.html
+and then add buttons to switch between languages in app.component.html
 ```
 <buttton (click)="changeLanguage('hi')">Hindi</button>
 <buttton (click)="changeLanguage('en')">English</button>
 ```
-in this way could support right to left languages like arabic

 3. results when english/hindi buttons are clicked